Estate Planning Attorneys

 If you are incapacitated or incompetent as determined by a physician and cannot make your own health care decisions, who can make these decisions on your behalf (e.g., authorize medical procedures, hire/fire health care providers, get/release your medical information, place you in a health care facility, long-term facility, etc.)?
-Even if you’re currently healthy, it’s best to plan ahead take the proper preemptive measures in case you find yourself in need of a health care power of attorney in the Charlotte area.
+Even if you’re currently healthy, it’s best to plan ahead take the proper preemptive measures in case you find yourself in need of a health care power of attorney in Mecklenburg County.

-Contact the law office of Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1 hour initial estate planning consultation with one of our experienced estate planning attorneys who can help you with either your North Carolina or South Carolina estate planning needs.
+Contact the law office of Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1-hour initial estate planning consultation with one of our experienced estate planning attorneys who can help you with either your estate planning needs.

 What is a health care power of attorney in North Carolina?

-Absent a health care power of attorney, your family will have to go through a guardianship proceeding, which is time consuming and expensive, to make most medical decisions on your behalf to the extent that the law does not provide exceptions.
-This document is very important in that it extends beyond your incapacity or incompetency, which can last for years.
+Absent a health care power of attorney, your family will have to go through a guardianship proceeding, which is time-consuming and expensive, to make most medical decisions on your behalf to the extent that the law does not provide exceptions.
+This document is very important in that it extends beyond your incapacity or incompetence, which can last for years.

 A health care power of attorney is an inexpensive solution to avoid guardianship and to enable you to appoint a trusted individual or individuals to handle your health care decisions.
 The family law attorneys near Charlotte at Weaver, Bennett & Bland, P.A., can help you prepare a health care power of attorney.